 Conclusion

-As searching for a free parking space is a time-consuming task, the aim of this paper is to design different parking lot exploration strategies.
+As searching for a free parking space is a time-consuming task, the aim of this paper is to design different car park exploration strategies.

-The implemented algorithms used the base ideas of coverage path planning (CPP) algorithms.
-CPP algorithms can be used, because the parking lot exploration problem is similar to coverage path planning problems.
-CPP algorithms are used to plan the paths of vacuum cleaner robots, lawn mower robots and robots for different purposes, which are designed to reach every free point of a configuration in the shortest possible time while avoiding the obstacles.
-During parking lot exploration, the vehicle does not have to reach every free point of the map, it only has to drive by all the possible free parking spaces.
+The implemented algorithms used the core concepts of CPP algorithms, which is possible because the car park exploration problem is similar to CPP problems.
+CPP algorithms are used to plan the paths of vacuum-cleaner robots, lawnmower robots and robots for different purposes, which are designed to reach every free point of a configuration in the shortest possible time while avoiding obstacles.
+During car park exploration, the vehicle does not have to reach every free point of the map, it only has to drive by all the possible free parking spaces.

-The map of the parking lot is decomposed by using trapezoidal cell decomposition.
-This method leads to cells with large areas and the planned traversal contains reversals.
-If the map is decomposed by x and y axes, the created cells are smaller, and every cell has only one neighbouring cell in each direction.
-In this case the traversal can take personal preferences into account by using the wavefront algorithm.
-The distance values can be modified in order to attract the traversal to a given location (e.g.: entrances, elevators, etc.).
+The car park map is decomposed by using trapezoidal cell decomposition.
+This method leads to cells with large areas, and the planned traversal contains reversals.
+If the map is decomposed using both x and y axes, the created cells are smaller, and every cell has only one neighbouring cell in each direction.
+In this case, the traversal can take personal preferences into account by using the wavefront algorithm.
+The distance values can be modified in order to attract the traversal to a given location (e.g. entrances, lifts, etc.).

 The traversal can be planned by taking the preference values and the visitedness of the cells into account.
-The first presented method only takes the preference values into account, so the traversal does not visit every cell in the map, only the ones with high preference values.
-Another method chooses the next cell based on the preference value, but in case of equal preference values, the next cell is the unvisited one.
-The third wavefront algorithm-based traversal is based on visitedness and preference, it visits the unvisited neighbouring cells first.
-This method visits more likely all of the cells in the map.
+The first method presented only takes the preference values into account, so the traversal does not visit every cell on the map, only the ones with high preference values.
+Another method chooses the next cell based on the preference value, but in case of equal preference values, the next cell is an unvisited one.
+The third wavefront algorithm-based traversal is based on visitedness and preference, and it visits the unvisited neighbouring cells first.
+This method is more likely to visit all the cells on the map.

-In order to compare the presented methods, quality characteristics were defined: step number, cell visitedness ratio in each step, number of visiting each cell and a cost function.
+In order to compare the presented methods, quality characteristics were defined: step number, the cell visitedness ratio at each step, the number of visits to each cell and a cost function.
 The step number shows how many steps are needed in order to visit every cell; the algorithm stops if the step number exceeds a given number.
-The cell visitedness ratio shows the ratio of the visited cells in each step.
-The cost function is built up from two parts: the driven route length and the weighted sum of the distance from the preferred locations.
-If a free parking space is found, it can be decided if it is adequate based on the cost function.
+The cell visitedness ratio shows the ratio of the visited cells at each step.
+The cost function is based on two factors: the driven-route length and the weighted sum of the distance from the preferred locations.
+If a free parking space is found, the decision as to whether it is suitable is based on the cost function.